collective/collective.azindexpage/README.rst

 ============

-It extends default schema of Plone content types to provide a new field 'include this page in index' using an improved keyword field & widget.
+It extends default schema of Plone content types to provide a new field 'include this page in index' using an improved keyword field & widget using archetypes.linguakeywordwidget_.

 Credits
 =======